Sireniki

-Sireniki (Сиреники; Yupik: Сиӷинык, literally Mountain of Horns; Chukchi: Вутээн, Vutèèn; Sirenik: Sigheneg) is a village (selo) in Providensky District of Chukotka Autonomous Okrug, in the Far Eastern Federal District of Russia.
+Sireniki (Сиреники; Yupik: Сиӷинык, lit.
+'Horn Mountain'; Вутээн; Sirenik: Sigheneg) is a village (selo) in Providensky District of Chukotka Autonomous Okrug, in the Far Eastern Federal District of Russia.
 Population: Municipally, Sireniki is subordinated to Providensky/Providenia Municipal District.
 In 2010, a law was passed abolishing the municipal rural settlement of Sireniki.
 The village continues to exist, but is now municipally part of Providenia Urban Settlement.

 Geography

 The placement of the settlement owes much to a sizeable polynya at the shore of the village, allowing the inhabitants to hunt all year round.
 The village is situated north of Cape Stoletiya and Southeast of Cape Zelyony on the coast where the Maingyvykvyn, Sirenik-Keivuk and Sineveyem empty into the sea.
 There are numerous high cliffs surrounding the village, some of which have been named by the local people with poetic names such as "Sokol" (falcon) and "Yablochko" (little apple).
 Nearby is a marine grotto called "Sochi" after the Black Sea resort, which the villagers use for swimming in the summer.